-2) Have you felt so down that nothing could cheer you up?
+2. Did you feel so depressed that nothing could cheer you up?